 , will open which will provide an extra 228 en-suite bedrooms in a similar style to All Saints Court

 .
-This means that with over 800 bedrooms on campus ranging from self-catered en-suite rooms in a shared flat to part-catered accommodation with shared bathrooms we can guarantee accommodation to all our first year students starting in 2016.
+This means that with over 800 bedrooms on campus ranging from self-catered en-suite rooms in a shared flat to part-catered accommodation with shared bathrooms we can offer accommodation to all our first year students starting in 2016.

 Living on campus